 - Buprenorphine is a partial opioid agonist and is sold as both Subutex and Suboxone, the latter of which contains naloxone as well.

-- This treatment is often used for those who are looking to detox and attend addiction treatment in order to stop abusing opioids.
+- This treatment is often used for those who are looking to detox and attend addiction treatment to stop abusing opioids.
 However, patients can be maintained on buprenorphine as well.

-- Suboxone’s inclusion of naloxone makes it easier to avoid abuse of the drug, as patients who crush it up and snort or inject it will experience withdrawal symptoms as a result.
+- Including naloxone in Suboxone makes it easier to avoid drug abuse, as patients who crush it up and snort or inject it will experience withdrawal symptoms as a result.

 - Naltrexone

-- Naltrexone is a “long-acting opioid antagonist” and is better for the treatment of professional healthcare workers or other individuals who are very serious about ending their opioid addictions (Harvard Medical School).
+- Naltrexone is a “long-acting opioid antagonist” and is better suited for treating professional healthcare workers or other individuals who are very serious about ending their opioid addictions.

 - Other patients find naltrexone difficult to use as it precipitates withdrawal symptoms in anyone who is currently dependent on opioids.
-For this reason, it is not very well tolerated by most individuals.
+For this reason, it is not very well tolerated by many individuals.

 - However, it also “blocks opiate receptors [and] neutralizes or reverses the effects of opiates.”